WebOrigami/docs/src/pika/intro.md

 numberHeadings: true
 ---

-This page introduces `pika`, a command line tool that lets you:
+This page introduces pika, a command line tool that lets you:

 - **easily call JavaScript from the shell**.
 You can invoke functions, pass arguments (including files or folder trees), and capture output as files.
 You can quickly experiment, test, or do ad hoc operations from the shell.
 - **manipulate hierarchies, graphs, and other data** representable in the [Explorable](/core/explorable.html) graph interface — including data files, file system folders, JavaScript objects, and web resources.

-This page introduces the basics of `pika` by demonstrating useful actions you can perform with it.
+This page introduces the basics of pika by demonstrating useful actions you can perform with it.
 You can follow along with these examples on your own machine.

 ## Start

 Start a terminal window running a shell — the examples here use `bash`.
 You'll need [node](https://nodejs.org) installed.

-You can install `pika` globally to make the tool available in all directories, or see below for instructions for installing `pika` in just one directory.
+You can install pika globally to make the tool available in all directories, or see below for instructions for installing pika in just one directory.

 ```console
 $ npm install -g @explorablegraph/explorable
 ```

-_Reviewer's note: during development of `pika`, it's part of a larger repository of Explorable Graph work.
+_Reviewer's note: during development of pika, it's part of a larger repository of Explorable Graph work.
 Eventually, it will be published on its own._

-To confirm the installation, invoke `pika` with no arguments.
+To confirm the installation, invoke pika with no arguments.

 ```console
 $ pika
 ```

-This should display the list of [built-in functions](/pika/builtins.html) included with `pika`.
+This should display the list of [built-in functions](/pika/builtins.html) included with pika.

 If you'd prefer not to install things globally: inside a new directory, run `npm install` without the `-g` global flag.
-Because `pika` won't be available everywhere, wherever the instructions below refer to `pika`, you will need to always use Node's [npx](https://docs.npmjs.com/cli/v7/commands/npx) command to invoke `pika`:
+Because pika won't be available everywhere, wherever the instructions below refer to pika, you will need to always use Node's [npx](https://docs.npmjs.com/cli/v7/commands/npx) command to invoke pika:

 ```console
 $ npm install @explorablegraph/explorable
 $ npx pika
 ```

-Note that it is somewhat slower to invoke `npx pika` than to invoke a globally-installed `pika`.
+Note that it is somewhat slower to invoke `npx pika` than to invoke a globally-installed pika.

 ## Unpack some files

-You can use `pika` itself to copy sample files used in this introduction into a new local folder called `samples`:
+You can use pika itself to copy sample files used in this introduction into a new local folder called `samples`:

 ```console
 $ pika copy https://explorablegraph.org/samples/pika.yaml, files/samples